gvwilson/sdxjs/en/src/build-manager/index.md

 Once again,
 object-oriented programming helps us change only what we need to change, provided we divided our problem into sensible chunks in the first place.
+{: .continue}

 Make provides [%i "automatic variable (in build)" "build!automatic variable" %][%g automatic_variable "automatic variables" %][%/i%] with names like `$<` and `$@` to represent the parts of a rule.
-Our variables will be more readable: we will use `@TARGET` for the target,
+Ours will be more readable:
+we will use `@TARGET` for the target,
 `@DEPENDENCIES` for the dependencies (in order), and `@DEP[1]`, `@DEP[2]`, and so on for specific dependencies ([%f build-manager-pattern-rules %]).
+Our variable expander looks like this:

+[% inc file="variable-expander.js" %]

 [% figure
    slug="build-manager-pattern-rules"